Dual-branch Prompting for Multimodal Machine Translation: Method

 \subsection{Dual-Branch Prompt Learning}

-We aim for the model to capture deeper semantic information from the source language and to leverage visual signals to understand the implicit meanings and contextual nuances within the language—particularly when dealing with ambiguous or underspecified expressions.
-Compared to mainstream unimodal enhancement approaches, our dual-branch prompting strategy enables more flexible and dynamic adaptation of the textual and visual representation spaces.
-This allows the model to extract richer linguistic semantics as well as highly relevant visual contextual information.
-Specifically, we introduce multi-stage prompt blocks at different layers of the visual branch to enhance visual representations.
-These enhanced visual features are not only fused with the corresponding feature maps as inputs for the subsequent stages, but are also used to guide the generation of textual prompts, thereby further strengthening the deep interaction between the two modalities.
+The core objective of our framework is to enable the model to capture deeper semantic nuances from the source language by leveraging visual signals, particularly for ambiguous or underspecified expressions.
+In contrast to mainstream unimodal enhancement approaches, our dual-branch prompting strategy facilitates a dynamic adaptation of both textual and visual representation spaces.
+This mechanism allows the model to extract not only rich linguistic semantics but also highly relevant visual context.
+Specifically, we integrate multi-stage prompt blocks into the hierarchical layers of the visual branch.
+These enhanced visual features serve a dual purpose: they are fused with subsequent feature maps for visual refinement and, crucially, are utilized to guide the generation of textual prompts, thereby fostering a deep, synergistic interaction between the two modalities.